julianGonzalezV/ms-client/README.md

 ## AWS configuration:
 - See "aws_conf_folder" where all process is documented via images

+## Docker conf
+# 1) Create docker file
+# 2) build for create the image go-ms-client:1.0
+sudo docker build --tag go-ms-client:1.0 .

+# 3) run the image created in previous step

+list stopped containers:
+docker ps -a

+copy the name or the container id of the container you want to attach to, and start the container with: docker start -i <name/id>

 ## Services Payloads:

 - Create - Post: